-Seadragons came perilously close to disappearing in the 1990s due to pollution and habitat loss.
-Australia has officially protected the populations, but pollution remains a threat.
+Seadragons came close to disappearing in the 1990s due to pollution and habitat loss.
+Since 1999, Australia has officially protected these species, although their numbers are still thought to be decreasing.

 - Seadragons are extremely delicate.
 They can be injured even by the simple touch of a human hand.

 - When seadragons need additional camouflage, they clump together in a group that looks like a floating mat of seaweed.

 - As with other members of the seahorse family, male seadragons carry fertilized embryos.